 Hall of Fame manager Earl Weaver of the Baltimore Orioles was one of baseball’s great characters.
 He was once asked the key to his legendary success.
 He became famous for this response,

 Sometimes it’s the small things.
 But mostly, baseball is all about good pitching and the three run homer.

 A three run home run changes everything.
 It can overcome a lot of errors.
 The three run home run turns a 2-2 tie into a 5-2 lead.
 It transforms a team that’s trailing 5-3 into winning 6-5.
 And it can be the difference between a tight, 1-1 pitching duel and a secure 4-1 lead.

 A three run home run energizes the crowd, activates fans and changes fortunes.

-But too often, radio stations become masters of the mundane.
+Many radio stations become masters of the mundane.
 We obsess over details that may be useful, but not transformational.
 We need more three run home runs.

-A three-run homer can be an over-the-top promotion that you become known for.
+For radio, a three-run homer can be an over-the-top promotion that you become known for.
 It’s changing lives one person at a time the way WCIC/Peoria did with their Been Tipped Over campaign.
 The station activated their audience to make an impact with waitresses across their listening area.

 In baseball, three run home runs overcome mistakes.
 Walks and errors are quickly forgotten when a slugger steps up and changes the game.
 It’s the same for radio.